2020PB/police-brutality/reports/Ohio.md

 ### Man maced by police | June 21st

-Footage shows the aftermath of police macing a man with prosthetic legs.
+Footage shows the aftermath of police macing a man with prosthetic legs on the High Street side of the Ohio Statehouse.
 Protesters have gathered to give medical aid to the man.
 His prosthetic legs appear to have been disconnected.
 Users on Reddit and Twitter state that police disconnected the man's legs.

 Additional footage appears to show the prosthetics disconnect when the man was shoved by police.
 That same footage shows officers spraying other unrelated protesters.